Treatment of Invasive Fungal Infections

 Rezafungin: a Novel Echinocandin for the treatment of IFI

-Rezafungin is a novel, broad-spectrum, once-weekly echinocandin with excellent activity against both wild-type and azole- and echinocandin-resistant strains of Candida, as well as Aspergillus and Pneumocystis, and is currently in mid-late stage clinical trials.
+Rezafungin is a novel, broad-spectrum, once-weekly echinocandin with excellent activity against both wild-type and azole- and echinocandin-resistant strains of Candida, as well as Aspergillus and Pneumocystis.

 The unique front-loaded PK of rezafungin enables concentration dependent fungicidal activity and provides high concentrations that may suppress resistance development.
 Additionally, nonclinical data have demonstrated that rezafungin penetrates and accumulates at higher levels at the site of infection compared to once-daily echinocandins.